TaraHelberg/Hang-Hangman/README.md

 * User Testing

     + Expectations
-      As a user I wanted the site to
+      As a user I wanted the project to
       1. Understand the purpose of the site,
       2. Be able to navigate easily through the site,
-      3.
+      3. Have clear instructions
       4.
     + Result
       As a user I was able to